The Ultimate One-Week Switzerland Itinerary

 Kambly Factory – munch your way through the delicious biscuit selection at the Kambly factory store in Trubschachen

 The Kambly factory store, which you’ll find right next to Trubschachen station, is free to visit.
-In here, you can spend as much time as your heart desires tasting up to 100 different types of delicious biscuits.
+Here, you can spend as much time as your heart desires to taste up to 100 different types of delicious biscuits.
 (And now you know why you had to keep that lunch to a minimum…)

 Unfortunately, you can’t visit the heart of the factory or watch the production of their tasty creations.
 However, they do have a cinema at the shop where they give you some more insights into this traditional family business.
 After reaching the point of explosion, or maybe two bites before, move on to Bern.